hyperledger/fabric/docs/source/chaincode4noah.md

 Each channel member that wants to use the chaincode needs to approve a chaincode definition for their organization.
 This approval needs to be submitted to the ordering service, after which it is distributed to all peers.
-This approval needs to be submitted by your **Organization Administrator**, whose signing certificate is listed as an admin cert in the MSP of your organization definition.
+This approval needs to be submitted by your **Organization Administrator**.
 After the approval transaction has been successfully submitted, the approved definition is stored in a collection that is available to all the peers of your organization.
 As a result you only need to approve a chaincode for your organization once, even if you have multiple peers.

   ![Approving the chaincode definition](lifecycle/Lifecycle-approve.png)